Whitworth Appraisals has answers to "Frequently Asked Questions"

 Where does an appraiser get the information used to estimate values in Clayton County or other areas?
 (List of questions)Collecting data is one of the primary occupations of an appraiser.
 Data can be categorized as either Specific or General.
 Specific data is gathered from the property itself; Location, condition, amenities, size and other specific data are documented by the appraiser during an inspection.

-General data is obrained from numerous places and is based on intensive research.
+General data is obtained from numerous places and is based on intensive research.
 Local Multiple Listing Services (MLS) provide information on recently sold homes that could be used as comparable sales and/or listings.
 Tax records and other public documents verify physical data and actual sales prices in a market.
-Appraisers often need to report when a property lies in a flood zone, and that information is retrieved from a FEMA data outlet such as a la mode's InterFlood product..
+Appraisers often need to report when a property lies in a flood zone, and that information is retrieved from a FEMA data outlet such as a la mode's InterFlood product.

 And most importantly, the appraiser assembles general data from his or her collective knowledge gained from doing assignments for other properties in the same market.

-What can a full appraisal do for me?
+What can an appraisal do for me?
 (List of questions)Any time the value of your home or other real property is being used to make a significant financial decision, an appraisal helps.
 For those selling a home, you'll want to determine a price that gets you the most profit but also ensures you don't have to wait too long for a buyer to show up; an appraisal can help with that.
 If you're buying, it makes sure you don't overpay.
 If you're engaged in an estate settlement or divorce, it ensures that property is divided fairly.
 Simply put, a home is often the single, largest financial asset anybody owns.
 Don't make decisions in the dark without a professional appraisal.

 My mortgage statement has an item on it for PMI?
 Can I get rid of that?
 (List of questions)PMI is the common abbreviation for for Private Mortgage Insurance.
 PMI guards the lender if a borrower doesn't pay on the loan and the value of the house is lower than the balance of the loan.
-Once you reach the point where your home's equity plus the amount you've paid is at least 20% of your loan balance, you can have your PMI dropped.
+Once you reach the point where your home's equity plus the amount you've paid is at least 20% of your loan balance, you can usually have your PMI dropped.

 Should I do anything in advance of the appraisal appointment (List of questions)We start with an inspection of the property.
-During this process, we will come to your home and measure it, determine the layout of the rooms inside, confirm all aspects of the home's general condition, and take several photos of your house both inside and out for inclusion in the report.
+During this process, we will come to your home and measure it, determine the layout of the rooms inside, confirm all aspects of the home's general condition, and take a number of photos of your house both inside and out for inclusion in the report.
 Is there anything you can do to help?
 Yes there is!
 First, be sure we have easy access to both the exterior and interior of the house.
 Trim any shrubs and move any items that would get in our way while we measure the structure.
 Indoors, make sure we can easily access items like furnaces and water heaters.

 The following items, if available, will help your appraiser to provide a more accurate appraisal in a shorter period of time: